 The National Consumer League's Fraud Center.
 This organization can help if you've encountered fraud, like telemarketing or Internet fraud, among others.
 It provides information on how to prevent scams and you can file a complaint.
 The Center collects complaints from consumers and shares them with its network of 100 law enforcement partners across the U.S. and Canada, as well as the Federal Trade Commission.
 You can get information on the Fraud Center's website at www.fraud.org.

 The Federal Trade Commission (FTC).
-You can file a fraud complaint with the FTC (go to www.ftc.gov, click on "Consumer Protection" and "File a Complaint.")
+You can file a fraud complaint with the FTC by going to www.ftc.gov and clicking on "File a Consumer Complaint."
 Complaints help the FTC track scams nationwide.
 If the FTC receives many complaints regarding one bad actor, it might take action.
 The FTC website also has information on how to protect yourself from scams.

 State Prosecutor.
 Contact your local prosecution office and find out if it investigates consumer fraud complaints.

-You don't owe any money if you receive an item you never ordered -- it's considered a gift.
+You don't owe any money if you receive an item you never ordered—it's considered a gift.
 If you get bills or collection letters from a seller who sent you something you never ordered, write to the seller stating your intention to treat the item as a gift.
 If the bills continue, insist that the seller send you proof of your order.
 If this doesn't stop the bills, notify the state consumer protection agency in the state where the merchant is located.
 You can also complain about mail fraud to your local U.S. Attorney's office and the local postal inspector.

 If charges show up on your credit card statement, call and then write the credit card issuer.
 Tell it that: